-The UK heatwave is among us, which can come with danger for dogs who are left in a hot car.
+The UK heatwave is upon us, which can come with danger for dogs who are left in a hot car.
 30 minutes is all it can take for the temperature inside a car to reach extremely dangerous levels.
 A lot of us wouldn’t know what to do if faced with a pooch left in a boiling car.
 In fact, it’s estimated that 3 million of British motorists wouldn’t interfere if they saw a pooch in a hot car.

 Is cracking a window open enough for a dog?